Clawedatom/Wave-Shooter-Team-Project/README.md

 # Unity 2D Alien Survivor - Team Project

-Prototype 2D shooter developed by a team during the first year of university.
+Prototype 2D shooter developed by a team of 7 during the first year of university.
 Players face waves of enemies while navigating procedural maps and aim to survive as long as possible.

 My role on this project was **Lead Programmer**.